harness/developer-hub/docs/feature-flags/4-ff-sdks/3-server-sdks/5-node-js-sdk-reference.md

 * Install Node.js version 12 or newer
 * [Download the SDK from our GitHub repository](https://github.com/harness/ff-nodejs-server-sdk)
-* Create a Java application, or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) our [sample application](https://github.com/harness/ff-python-server-sdk).
+* Create a Node.js application, or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) our [sample application](https://github.com/harness/ff-nodejs-server-sdk).
 * [Create a Feature Flag on the Harness Platform](../../2-ff-using-flags/1-ff-creating-flag/4-create-a-feature-flag.md).
 If you are following along with the SDK README sample code, make sure your flag is called `harnessappdemodarkmode`
 * [Create an SDK key and make a copy of it](../../2-ff-using-flags/1-ff-creating-flag/4-create-a-feature-flag.md#step-3-create-an-sdk-key)